cms-opendata-analyses/PhysObjectExtractorTool/README.md

 ## Description

-The POET repository contains packages that verse instructions and examples on how to extract physics (objects) information from Run 1 (AOD format) CMS open/legacy data and/or methods and tools need for processing them.
+The POET repository contains packages that verse instructions and examples on how to extract physics (objects) information from Run 1 (AOD format) CMS open/legacy data and methods or tools needed for processing them.
 These objects can be: electrons, muons, photons, jets, tracks, etc.

 Please check out the `README` in each package for further instructions.